TwilightZebby/CrimsonLevelsBot/description.md

 # Crimson Level Bot
 *(Formally "CrimsonRoulette")*

-A *free* Leveling Bot that says a Level Bot, with no music modules or the like.
+A *free* Leveling Bot that says a free Leveling Bot, with no music modules or the like.
 We also allow Users to turn off @mentions from the Bot!

 ---
 ### Required Permissions